Berns-Martin (R)

 Registered Trademark, Red Nichols

 In the first of the Bond films late in 1962, 'M' at left demands that his agent James Bond hand over his Beretta .25 automatic in exchange for a Walther .32 automatic with Berns-Martin shoulder holster.
-The holster of the film is not that holster.
-At right is the equally mythical Major Boothroyd who is based on Ian Fleming's correspondent expert Geoffrey Boothroyd who has recommended the Berns-Martin 'Triple Draw" based on the writings of Col. Charles Askins, after himself having read Fleming's first Bond novel "Casino Royale".
+The holster "prop" of the film is not that holster.
+At right in the image is the almost as mythical Major Boothroyd, who is based on Ian Fleming's correspondent expert Geoffrey Boothroyd who recommended the Berns-Martin 'Triple Draw" based on the writings of Col. Charles Askins.

 Click on the book image above to reach Red Nichols' sales site for "Holstory".